 But in love, also, you just might be a stray child in a busy road junction.
 You just might have a deep cleft in you, a gnawing on the edges of your mind that scatters your head, unspools fear in your heart, confusion that makes you imagine you’re quietly going mad.

 HE DOESN’T TALK ABOUT IT when next you see him.
 Instead, he talks about school while you burn away.
 He cradles your head onto his chest and tells you about his time as a lecturer in Nsukka, about one of his students who ran away from home after his parents refused to let him travel to Norway for a football trial.
-He asks why you don’t want to try getting admission again, tells you that you can combine your music pursuits with school.
+He asks why you don’t want to try getting admission again, tells you that you can combine your music pursuit with school, it’s not like you’ve made an music at all.

 “School can never be like throwing away money.”